arch/ApiHelp/README.md

 - [x] JsonOutputFormatter use camel case or not determined by the API (Because it's API).
 - [x] More...

+# Running from demo

+To integrate `ApiHelp` to your project, download this repo and see [Host](src/Host) source code, running and open link [api/help/ui](http://localhost:5000/api/help/ui/) in your browser to view the result.

 # Packages
 - [Microsoft.AspNetCore.ApiHelp.Core](https://www.nuget.org/packages/Microsoft.AspNetCore.ApiHelp.Core/1.0.0)